Giorgio163/Giorgio163/README.md

 - :round_pushpin: Current Location: Milan, Italy

 Always happy to work on Teams, Learning new things and helping with solutions is something i always liked to work with.

+Check out some of my projects here on GitHub:

+<a href="https://github.com/Giorgio163/job-board-api">Job Board API</a>
+<a href="https://github.com/Giorgio163/api-blog-posts">Blog post API</a>
+<a href="https://github.com/Giorgio163/web-shopping">Web Shopping</a>